sderosiaux/golb/src/pages/2017-02-16-avro-benchmark/index.md

 language: "en"
 tags: ['scala', 'avro', 'benchmark', 'schema registry', 'confluent']
 background: 'background.jpg'
+category: 'Data Engineering'
+description: "Apache Avro is a must nowadays, but it's rarely used alone.
+For the sake of schema evolution (any business have requirements changes), it's often associated with a Schema Registry.
+This also has a performance impact because every message has to be checked."
 ---

 This article started with only the benchmark part, because I was curious of the impact of some parameters of the API, and if I could make things go faster.